xbps-src-tutorials/xbps-src-tutorials.github.io/src/packaging-j4-dmenu-desktop.md

 One typo, one poorly thought out glob and you've bricked your system.

 Let's consider another scenario.
-You've tried `j4-dmenu-desktop` and you were awestruck by it's features, so you didn't even think about uninstalling it.
+You've tried `j4-dmenu-desktop` and you were awestruck by its features, so you didn't even think about uninstalling it.
 But a new version has been released.
 You don't hesitate and clone the newer version and redo the download, build and install process above.